Find more on our blog

 Find articles to accompany our episodes, reference lists, and listen in directly from the Teaching for Learning blog.

-Brought to you by McGill University’s Teaching and Learning Services, Teach.Learn.Share thoughtfully explores teaching and learning practices in higher ed.
-Join us for conversations with McGill’s community of instructors, students, and other experts on topics such as assessment and well-being, teaching strategies for engaging students, and integrating sustainability into course design.
+Join us for conversations with McGill’s community of instructors, students, and other experts on topics such as generative AI in teaching and learning, teaching strategies for engaging students, and integrating sustainability into course design.

 How can sustainability transform not only what we teach but also how we go about our teaching?
 In this episode, Prof. Mylène Riva and PhD student Laurianne Debanné share their journey—including challenges and triumphs—redesigning a Health Geography course to incorporate sustainability principles.
 Along the way, they learned principles of sustainable course design, the importance of transdisciplinarity, and practical strategies for engaging students in meaningful learning experiences.